gabriellagal/sheplusplusteamgen/README.md

 Here’s a link to our [twitter bot](https://twitter.com/ShePlusPlusTeam)

-### Get Started
-Copy config\_example.json to config.json, and fill out the Twitter access credentials.

 ### Why?

-We had trouble picking a team name, so we decided to build a twitter too to do it for us.
+We had trouble picking a team name, so we decided to build a twitter to to do it for us.
 Simple!

 ### What?

-We picked the structure we wanted for our team names - settling on a three part format consisting of :
+We picked the structure we wanted for our team names - settling on a three part format:
 a positive adjective + a noun related to programming or computers + a collective noun for the teams or groups.

 ```